This is an Amaryllis hybrid. It was growing in one of the gardens at Tohono Chul Park in Tucson, Arizona.

 In a way it was a bittersweet task because we were planning to sell our house this spring.
 I couldn’t help reflecting that I was doing this more for potential buyers than for myself.
 Or so I thought…

 Long story short, something happened in January which changed the plans we had already put into motion (we’d been looking at potential land to build on, had a professional designing our dream home, etc.), and now we are not selling and not moving.
 A couple of days ago, my oldest son called me outside to show me these first yellow buds.
 I was thrilled to see the hopeful beginnings of my first tulip garden.
+These aren’t the tulips, though.
+I think they are the crocuses.
+They are what we planted on the border around the tulips.

 But I digress- I felt guilty at first for being relieved.
 We’re not selling!
 We’re not moving!
 We get to stay in our lovely home here, in a beautiful valley I’ve come to love.
 It took me several years to feel at home here, but now I feel completely at home.
 Suddenly, staying seems meant-to-be.
 And I feel… hopeful.